Gonohe: Government

 Gonohe has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
 Tōhoku is part of Sannohe District which contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.

 Local culture

 In its earlier history Gonohe enjoyed a reputation as a breeding centre for horses of exceptional quality, popular amongst the samurai.
 With the decline of the samurai, Gonohe's horses continued to be bred for their meat.
 The lean horse meat is coveted as a delicacy, especially when served in its raw form, known as Basashi (馬刺し).
 This dish is a specialty of both Gonohe and Kumamoto in southern Kyūshū.
 After horses, Gonohe is best known for the local popularity of soccer.

 Economy

 The key industry of the town is agriculture, with a focus mainly on producing vegetables, rice and livestock.
 Since the town was designated a new industrial city of the Hachinohe region, inland industries have developed in the Jizodaira Industrial Estate, where 20 companies are now in operation.

 Education

-Gonohe has four public elementary schools and three public middle schools operated by the town government and one public high school operated by the Aomori Prefectural Board of Education.
+Gonohe has four public elementary schools and three public middle schools operated by the town government.